servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

-If we ignore `[CommandHandler]` and `[ComputeMethod]` for now, it's a tiny CRUD CQRS-style API, where `EditCommand<T>` is used to implement creation, update, and deletion:
+If we ignore `[CommandHandler]` and `[ComputeMethod]` for now, it's a tiny CRUD CQRS-style API, where `EditCommand<T>` is used to implement creation, update, and deletion (it's a demo project, so a single command is used here mainly to save some amount of code):

 ```cs
 public record EditCommand<TValue>(string Id, TValue?
 Value = null) : ICommand<Unit>